To comply with the Maritime Transport Act 1994, clubs that pay anyone to operate a boat must apply for an exemption.

 Does your club pay anyone to operate a boat?

-If so, strictly speaking, Maritime New Zealand (MNZ) require the boat to be ‘in survey’ under a Maritime Operators Safety System (MOSS) and the crew to be commercially qualified.
-However, Yachting New Zealand has negotiated with MNZ for affiliated clubs to apply for a MOSS exemption through this approved scheme.
+If so, strictly speaking, Maritime New Zealand (MNZ) require the boat to be ‘in survey’ under a maritime operators safety system (MOSS) and the crew to be commercially qualified.
+However, Yachting New Zealand have negotiated with MNZ for affiliated clubs to apply for a MOSS exemption through this approved scheme.

-- Be compliant with the Yachting New Zealand Rescue Boat Safety System
+- Be compliant with the Yachting New Zealand Club Power Boat Safety System

-- Undertake an audit by Yachting New Zealand inspectors
+- Undertake an audit by your Yachting New Zealand Regional Development Manager (RDM)

 - Complete the Maritime New Zealand application form